SebastianusRadhya/ZoomStockPrediction/README.md

 ![alt text](https://github.com/SebastianusRadhya/ZoomStockPrediction/blob/main/ss20.png?raw=true)

-2. To plot a histogram for a feature, select a feature from the "Select Columns" dropdown menu and click the Plot Histogram button
+2. To plot a histogram for a feature, select a feature from the "Select Columns" dropdown menu and click the Plot Histogram button which will open up a new window with the histogram of the selected feature.

 ![alt text](https://github.com/SebastianusRadhya/ZoomStockPrediction/blob/main/ss10.png?raw=true)